Sunday, March 10, 2019

 Shophouses once purchased by her mother.

 Yit Foh and Fatt Choi are two established coffee producers in Tenom.
 Yit Foh which started since 1960 is generally recognized as a more well known brand.
 In addition to the sale of coffee, both have now diversified and offer customers a chance to savor their coffee in their cafe and restaurant.
-For those who like to spend longer time, they are welcome to stay in the chalets built in their premises..
+For those who like to spend longer time, they are welcome to stay in the chalets built in their premises.

 Corn chicken or commonly being referred to as Pau Suk Kai is another favorite item.
 On Sunday evening, we drove across Padas bridge towards Sapong to look for food outlet that serves Terrapin and corn chicken.
 We finally ended at Sungai Wang Restaurant.

-Sungai Wang has dedicated one side of the wall to display photos of old Tenom.
+Sungai Wang has dedicated one side of the restaurant wall to display photos of old Tenom.
 This restaurant serves both Terrapin and corn chicken.
 But we decided to forgo Terrapin after being warned by the proprietor of the fairly long waiting time for this dish.

 Photos of old Tenom